PSA, Renault, VW lead European car sales decline

-PARIS European car sales fell 0.3 percent in October, with the region's three biggest automakers Volkswagen (VOWG_p.DE), PSA (PEUP.PA) and Renault (RENA.PA) leading the decline, according to industry data published on Thursday.
+PARIS (Reuters) - European car sales fell 0.3 percent in October, with the region's three biggest automakers Volkswagen (VOWG_p.DE), PSA (PEUP.PA) and Renault (RENA.PA) leading the decline, according to industry data published on Thursday.

 Registrations came in at 1.14 million cars last month in the region comprising European Union member states as well as Iceland, Norway and Switzerland, the Brussels-based Association of European Carmakers said in a statement.